Inspiring connections to people, places and wildlife

 Seagull guards its salmon during the fall run on the American River - photo from the book and blog post "Mornings on Fair Oaks Bridge"

 Spring newsletter feature for John Muir Land Trust welcomes visitors to Fernandez Ranch in Martinez to enjoy scenic views and wildflowers.

 "Through the Eyes of John Muir~Practices in Environmental Stewardship" A field studies curriculum guide for grades three and four.

 Field trip curriculum for Lewis & Clark National Historical Park.
 Marker for Middle Village - home of the Chinook tribe that once lived at the mouth of the Columbia River.

 One of more than 100 narratives describing California State Historical Landmarks.
 Argonaut, Kennedy and Eureka Mines were one of the largest gold producers during the California Gold Rush.

-Writing ~ Community Engagement ~ Public Programs ~ Training
+Writer ~ Community Engagement ~ Public Programs ~ Naturalist

 Forging meaningful connections to the outdoor world by helping create stories of place and purpose for organizations, groups and individuals.

 ~ When others see a place, I listen for its stories.

 ~ When others see plants and trees, I watch life in motion.